 In responding to criticism regarding the 'unscientific' nature of case research methods, Dubois and Gadde (2002; 2014) introduced an abductive framework.
 They position their approach as closer to induction than deduction, but note (see Dubois and Gadde, 2002, p.
 559) that their 'Systematic Combining' builds more on the refinement of existing theories that on inventing new ones.
 Systematic combining refers to a process whereby the theoretical framework (initially taken into the research setting), empirical fieldwork and case analysis evolve simultaneously during the research process.
 The theoretical framework may be reassessed and gradually refined alongside the data collection and analysis processes.
 In this sense, systematic combining considers the theoretical framework (as in the 'framework' and 'theory' boxes in Figure 2.) to be an input as well as an output of the research process.
-That is, the framework provides an initial direction in sensitizing (see also Scapens, 2004) the processes of matching, direction and redirection of the research.
+That is, the framework provides an initial direction in sensitizing (see also Scapens, 2004) the researcher towards the types of issues to look for in the field, but may be refined through the processes of matching, direction and redirection of the research.